Ananya394/Ananya394.github.io/content/authors/admin/_index.md

 ## About Me

-Hello I am Faria Sultana Ananya.
-Currently completing my honor's in computer science and engineering at Jahangirnagar University.
-I have interest in cyber security.
+I am Faria Sultana Ananya, a dedicated and ambitious Computer Science and Engineering student at Jahangirnagar University.
+With a strong academic foundation and a keen interest in cybersecurity, I am passionate about exploring solutions to modern security challenges.
+I aim to deepen my technical expertise and contribute to innovative projects that enhance digital security and protect against emerging threats.
+I am eager to bring my analytical skills, curiosity, and commitment to excellence to a professional setting where I can continue to learn and grow.